istio/istio/mixer/doc/devel/conventions.md

   - Third-party code

-    - Go code for normal third-party dependencies is managed using [glide](https://github.com/Masterminds/glide)
+    - Go code for normal third-party dependencies is managed by the Bazel build system.

     - Third-party code must carry licenses.
 This includes modified third-party code and excerpts.